DIRECT YOUR OWN MOVIE

 Week 1: The Director And The Script

-The script is the blueprint for a movie.
-The director’s job is to read and interpret the screenplay.
+The script is the blueprint for a movie and the director’s job is to read and interpret the screenplay.
 Discover how a good director translates the written word into the visual elements on the screen.
-A screenplay will be sent out to all students to read before the class and single scene will be work-shopped in Week 1.
-The instructor will talk about the over all story, how to break down a scene and discover the key events.
-He will discuss how to identify issues such as the 3 types of conflict in a scene.
+A screenplay will be sent out to all students to read before the class and single scene will be workshopped in Week 1.

 - Analyzing and reading the script.